betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/CookBook.md

 ## Setting the Default Value for a Return Type ##

-If a mock method's return type is a built-in C++ type or pointer, by default it will return 0 when invoked.
-Also, in C++ 11 and above, a mock method whose return type has a default constructor will return a default-constructed value by default.
+If a mock strategy's return type is a built-in C++ type or pointer, by default it will return 0 when invoked.
+Also, in C++ 11 and above, a mock strategy whose return type has a default constructor will return a default-constructed value by default.
 You only need to specify an action if this default value doesn't work for you.